 Ultraviolet light is a treatment for a number of skin conditions including a type of skin cancer called T cell lymphoma.
-The type of UV treatment you might have for cancer is called PUVA.
+One type of UV treatment you might have for cancer is called PUVA (psoralen plus ultraviolet A).

 What is ultraviolet light treatment?

 The sun produces a number of different ultraviolet UV rays each with their own wavelength.
 Ultraviolet A (UVA) is one of the rays, or wavelengths, produced by the sun.
 By combining it with a drug called psoralen it can help with some skin conditions including some skin cancers.
 This treatment is called PUVA.
 This is psoralen and UVA.

 You might also hear ultraviolet light treatment called phototherapy.